KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/Homoeology.md

 __

-_Based on the meaning of the term, this class is made a subclass of 'IntraSpecieAssociation'._
+_Based on the meaning of the term, this class is made a subclass of 'IntraSpeciesAssociation'._

 __